Warren launches 2020 bid with call to ignore 'cowards' who call change 'radical'

 With most of the leading 2020 Democrats adopting a similarly progressive policy agenda, the new fault line may be between those willing to accommodate and find compromise with the powers that be, and those who say it is necessary to confront them and tear down what Warren called a “rigged” system.

-With her launch, Warren placed herself clearly in the camp of the confrontationists in a way that many Democrats may still find uncomfortable.
+With her launch, Warren placed herself clearly in the camp of confrontationalism in a way that many Democrats may still find uncomfortable.

 For instance, Sen. Cory Booker, D-N.J., who supports the same Medicare for All bill as Warren, is this weekend in Iowa talking up the need to work with Republicans and touting his relationship with Chris Christie, his state’s former Republican governor.